Globox1997/DungeonZ/README.md

 ### Installation

 DungeonZ is a mod built for the [Fabric Loader](https://fabricmc.net/).
-It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to be installed separately; all other dependencies are installed with the mod.
+It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) to be installed separately; all other dependencies are installed with the mod.

 ### License